 Measures have been included in the policies and objectives of the Plan that will ensure these impacts are avoided.
 Section 4.3 of this assessment identified that effects to European Sites that have potential to arise through vectors such as: discharges that may affect water quality, and possible discharges of sediment and other pollutants from future development and associated works.
 Measures have been put in place to ensure surface water quality is maintained within the limits set out in the River Basin Management Plan for Ireland 2018-2021 and any subsequent local or regional plans.
 This will be assessed through the submission of a water protection plan and detailed site drainage plans with all planning applications.
-The Draft Plan contains a number of very robust mitigation measures.
+The Plan contains a number of very robust mitigation measures.

-As a result of the AA and Strategic Environmental Assessment of the Plan, a number of policies and objectives have been developed and existing policies amended to strengthen the protection afforded to European Sites.
-Amongst other things, these policies and objectives will ensure that appropriate assessments are carried out on all developments that arise due to the implementation of the plan.
+Amongst other things, these policies and objectives will ensure that Appropriate Assessments are carried out on all developments that arise due to the implementation of the plan.
 This will ensure that project level effects, which cannot be predicted at the Plan level, will be mitigated and impacts on protected sites through inappropriate development will be avoided.
-The Plan will also comply with measures listed in Section 9 of the SEA Environmental Report, which will further mitigate potential adverse effects on the environment.
-Measures relevant to the safeguarding all European Sites are reproduced in Table 5.1.
+Measures relevant to the safeguarding all European Sites are provided on Table 4.3 and are supplemented by those identified on Table 9.1 of the SEA Environmental Report.